oktadev/okta-blog/_source/_posts/2022-08-12-ci-cd-circleci-spinnaker-microservices.md

 ## Set up CI for JHipster with CircleCI

 First, create the CircleCI configuration for the `store` microservice and the `gateway`.
+"What about the `blog` app?", you might ask.
+I'm not including it in this example to streamline this tutorial.
+You should be able to configure it similar to the `store` if you want to deploy everything.

 ```shell
 cd store